ChenYangyao/elucid/README.md

 Code samples are also provided to demonstrate how to read the data and process them to produce quantities often used in publications.
+- [geometry_and_coordinates.ipynb](./docs/code_samples/geometry_and_coordinates.ipynb): the geometry of the reconstruction volume and coordinate transformation between the simulation frame and the observation frame.
 - [load_trees.ipynb](./docs/code_samples/load_trees.ipynb): load merger trees,
 find main branches, evaluate formation times.